Foloso/MixSimulator/README.md

 ### Perspectives :
-- Add other constraints (max variation in production for each power plant) ;
+- Add other constraints ;
+- Long-term Optimization ;
 - Pair with a transmission and distribution power grid simulator (MixSimulator can provide input data).

 Suggestions are welcome!